> > < <

 Before the Internet, we advertised heavily in Hemming’s Motor News Magazine, Chevy/Corvette Buyers Guide Magazine, Vette Vues Magazine, and 76 other publications doing 90% of our business with customers worldwide from our shop here in Monticello Illinois, supplying the Corvette and Muscle Car community with engines, parts, and consultation.

-As a 40-year veteran racing engine builder and restoration engine specialist, I have always focused on hard to find High-Performance Corvette and Chevrolet Muscle Car Engine Parts for use in both restoration and competition for the years 1962 to 1972.
+As a 45-year veteran racing engine builder and restoration engine specialist, I have always focused on hard-to-find High-Performance Corvette and Chevrolet Muscle Car Engine Parts for use in both restoration and competition for the years 1962 to 1972.

 Now what's keeping you from being the only person in the world to own such a rare and collectable artifact of American car history?